BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

 In simple terms a lightning channel is a money tube that allows fast, cheap and private transfers of money without sending transactions to the blockchain.
 More technically a channel is a 2-of-2 multisignature bitcoin onchain transaction that establishes a financial relationship between two agents without trust.
-As we seen in [§6.1:Sending a transaction to a multisig](06_1_Sending_a_Transaction_to_a_Multisig.md) chapter multisignatures are generally described as being "m of n".
-That means that the transaction is locked with a group of "n" keys, but only "m" of them are required to unlock the transaction.

 Channels on the Lightning Network always are created between two nodes.
 The channel mantains a local database with bitcoin balance for both parts keeping track of how much money they each have.
+The two users can then exchange bitcoins through their Lightning channel without ever writing to the Bitcoin blockchain.
+Only when they want to close out their channel do they settle their bitcoins, based on the final division of coins.

-In this chapter we will use testnet network and will use c-lightning as primary node to show all processes related but we will use a lnd node too to create a channel with it.
+> :warning: **WARNING:** In this chapter we will use testnet network and will use c-lightning as **primary node** to show all processes related but we will use a second lnd node too to create a channel with it.
 If you're running our BitcoinStandup setup you could choose either of the two implementations at the time of installing.

 ### Steps to create a channel